persistenceOne/pstake-native/x/lspersistence/spec/01_concepts.md

 ## Slashing

 A liquid validator must comply slashing rules of the slashing module in Cosmos SDK.
 They must keep up their liveness and stay away from any other infraction related attributes.
 If a liquid validator fails to comply the slashing rules, the module burns some amount of liquid tokens from all liquid validators.
-This results to having the value of bToken decreased.
+This results to having the value of stkToken decreased.
 Therefore, it is crucial for the community to choose and elect the most secure and responsible liquid validators.